knowankit/trello-clone/README.md

 ![Trello clone](https://github.com/knowankit/trello-clone/blob/develop/demo.gif)

 [Preview](https://trello-clone-one.vercel.app/) This is a clone application for trello.
-This has been built for learning purposes.
+This has been built for learning purpose.
 My plan is to improve the project and add more features in every release.

 ## Features 🤩